 For more information see, Basil of Seleucia’s Explanation of Pentecost

-Pope Gregory lived in an era of serious upheaval.
-The papacy was severely weakened through perpetual wars and many of them losses, plagues, hunger, starvation, and environmental disasters.
+Gregory the Great, also known as Pope Gregory I, lived in an era of serious upheaval.
+The papacy was severely weakened through perpetual wars and many of them losses.
+He was surrounded by plagues, hunger, starvation, and environmental disasters.
 Somehow, his thoughts rose above these calamities and he temporarily deliberated on Pentecost.
 His idea of Pentecost combined the concept that God was above the limitations of language.
-The Divine can only be described as the voice without sound.
+In relation to language, the Divine can only be described as the voice without sound.
 When Pentecost arrived and the fiery languages were distributed, He did so by a miraculous internal process.

 For that it was written about the coming of the Holy Spirit, “And suddenly a sound was made from heaven as if of a mighty wind coming and filled the whole house where they were sitting and apportioned languages appeared among them as if a fire, sitting upon each one of them. ” God indeed appeared by means of fire, but inwardly made the speech by Him and neither did it make a noise but that which was externally produced.
 This was expressed in respect to what was conducted on the inside.
 That it rendered within the disciples as ones who had come on fire with zeal and skill in the word, the outside showed the fiery languages.
 Therefore, the elements had been brought up in accordance with an outward sign, that the bodies were experiencing the fire and the sound by the true invisible fire and the hearts were being taught by the voice without sound.20

-The Venerable Bede cites this very verse in his initial commentary on the Book of Acts.21 The placement of the quote within the context of Bede’s work suggests it supported the miracle of hearing.
+The Venerable Bede cites this comment by Pope Gregory I in his initial commentary on the Book of Acts.21 The placement of the quote within the context of Bede’s work suggests it supported the miracle of hearing.
 It is hard to tell if this is true.
 Pope Gregory advanced the idea that the Divine was internally working within the person to overcome the limitations of the mind.
 It does not overtly promote the one sound theory but one must grant that it may allude to it.

 The Venerable Bede was a talented multi-disciplined Benedictine monk from a northern England location called Jarrow.
 He first believed it was a miracle of hearing, and then altered to a lukewarm stance on speaking.